 accoutrements attached that we often ignore...And they often do more harm than good.)

-polish?
-Did your sister end it with pills?
-Is everyone in your family depressed, mentally ill or chemically dependant?
+sister end it with pills?
+Is everyone in your family depressed, mentally ill or chemically dependent?
+It doesn't

-It doesn't mean you have to be...
-If you are really feeling troubled and considering harming yourself or someone
+mean you have to be...
+If you are really feeling troubled and considering harming yourself or someone else please

-else please click HERE.
+click HERE.
 Your destination is what you make it.
-God has a plan and it involves you.
+You exist life on this globe involves you.
 We need you here.

 You affect this world in a positive way.
 Sure, there will be some bad weather.
 That's why there is shelter.

 And there are positive ways in which you've changed this world that you will never see.
 There is evidence out there

 that you will never get to review.

 If you are feeling horrible, today is NOT the day